Yomna-Raouf/udacity-nanoDegree-Weather-Journal-App-project/README.md

-# Weather-Journal App Project
+## Udacity Nanodegree Program - Weather-Journal-App

-## Overview
+# Description
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This is a simple Weather Journal App that uses HTML, CSS, JavaScript, NodeJS and Express.
+It's an asynchronous web app that uses Web API and user data to dynamically update the UI.

-## Instructions
+# To Run the project

-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+If you want to run the project just download all files.
+Open command line and just write

-## Extras
+ `node server.js`
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+and open your favorite browser then write `http://localhost:8000` .